|

 is to make sure the president gets the best information available to make

-In 1989, President George H.W.
+an informed decision."
+Appointed Chairman of Joint Chiefs of Staff In 1989, President George H.W.
 Bush rewarded Powell for the knowledge

 and skills he had acquired in the military and political arenas by naming